-Bug fixing and troubleshooting:
+Debugging and troubleshooting:

-- Familiarity with unit testing to ensure that code functions as intended - Ability to diagnose and fix code that compiles but fails to perform as expected - Ability to troubleshoot runtime exceptions - Familiarity with debugging applications on multiple platforms - Ability to profile and debug trivial performance issues
+- Implement unit tests to ensure that code functions as intended.

+- Diagnose and fix code that compiles but fails to perform as expected.

+- Troubleshoot runtime exceptions.

+- Debug applications on multiple platforms.

+- Profile and debug performance issues.

-Publishing XR applications:
+Publishing VR applications: